-Salaries and Benefits - were \$58,508 lower than budgeted as a result of salary savings from a few employees being out on leave for extended amounts of time and health insurance premiums were also less than budgeted by \$18,564 due to switching health insurance carriers two years ago.
+Salaries and Benefits - were \$162,613 lower than budgeted as a result of salary savings from a few employees being out on leave for extended amounts of time, which also meant retirement costs were less than budgeted by \$101,135.
+Other Post Employment Benefit expenditures were also less than budgeted in the amount of \$40,979.

-Services and Supplies - were \$651,248 lower than originally budgeted primarily due to less professional and special services that were needed, less travel and training by staff and many other immaterial variances.
+Services and Supplies - were \$528,101 lower than originally budgeted primarily due to less professional and special services that were needed, less travel and training by staff and many other immaterial variances.

-Other Expenses - were \$20,736 lower than budgeted due to savings in our vehicle fleet costs and less contributions to other agencies.
+Other Expenses - were \$21,489 higher than budgeted due to more contributions to other agencies for work done on the Clean Air Plan and an increase in liability insurance premiums.

-Capital Outlay - was \$8,995 lower than budgeted primarily due to equipment costing less than anticipated.
+Capital Outlay - was \$5,311 lower than budgeted primarily due to equipment costing less than anticipated.